Prius Smart Key Costs

 If NO, go to 3

 SOLUTION: Add another key.
 If you already have one fully working key, we charge 1/2 hour labor to add ANY NUMBER of additional new Smart Keys.
 Parts and labor prices are subject to change.
-Expect this option to cost APPROXIMATELY $225 out the door
+Expect this option to cost $200 – $300 out the door.
+Toyota part prices change quarterly and this page isn’t updated.
+Call for an current price for your car.

 Do you have a key that used to work, but now it doesn’t?
 Does it start the car if you plug it into the dash board?
 (For 2010 and newer Smart Keys, can you ready the car by pressing the key back’s Toyota emblem onto the ready button?)